Close

 Israel Visa Types and Categories

 Israel offers various visa categories designed to accommodate different travel purposes and durations.
 Understanding the specific visa type that matches your travel intent is essential for a successful application and smooth entry into Israel.
+As of January 2025, travelers from visa-exempt countries must obtain an Electronic Travel Authorization (ETA-IL) before traveling to Israel.

 Tourist and Visitor Visas